imharris24/Stopwatch-JS/README.md

 ## How to run this application?

-- Download Application folder from this repository.
+- Download src folder from this repository.
-- Open index.html with any browser.
+- Open src/index.html with any browser.